Quest for Fire

 It’s hard to judge the accuracy of a movie like this, in a genre that’s so typically outlandish.
 So, technically, saber-tooth cats lived in North America and not Europe.
 At least there are no mammoths helping to build the pyramids or dinosaurs running around.
 The Clan of the Cave Bear (1986) is the only other movie to come close to trying to accurately portray prehistoric humanity, and its acting, costumes, and settings are almost laughable in comparison.
 Quest for Fire stands on its own as the most realistic portrayal of the Paleolithic Age ever recorded on film.

-Posted on April 24, 2017, in Film and Television, History, Movies, Reviews and tagged atlatl, Cave men, fire, La guerre du feu, Neanderthals, Paleolithic, Quest for Fire, Sci-Fi, Science Fiction.
+Posted on April 24, 2017, in Film and Television, History, Movie, Reviews and tagged atlatl, Cave men, fire, La guerre du feu, Neanderthals, Paleolithic, Quest for Fire, Sci-Fi, Science Fiction.
 Bookmark the permalink.
 1 Comment.